 If a wandering cat you’re feeding is people-friendly and not afraid of humans, finding a home for them is possible.

-On the other hand, feral cats are most often not suitable for adoption because of their timid nature.
-Additionally, they are used to living outside their whole lives so keeping them indoors would be too stressful for them.
+On the other hand, feral cats are often not suitable for adoption because of their timid nature.
+Additionally, they are used to living outside their whole lives so keeping them indoors might be too stressful for them.

-But even if their mommas’ can’t, kittens of feral cats can be socialized and adopted into a loving home.
-Keep in mind that you should not take the kittens away from their mother before they are at least 10 weeks old, or even better, 12 weeks old.
-If you separate them too soon, they would likely develop behavioral issues.
+But kittens of feral cats can be socialized and adopted into a loving home.
+Keep in mind that you should not take the kittens away from their mother before they are 8 weeks old.
+If you separate them too soon, they could develop behavioral issues.
 Additionally, the kitten would not get enough nutrients from the cat momma’s milk which encourages proper growth and development.

 Want to help?
 Open up your home to foster adoptable cats until they find their forever family.
 Or adopt one for yourself and experience a deep love from a furry family member.
 If you already have a cat, they might even enjoy a company (assuming you introduce them slowly and carefully).